Christianity in Eastern Arabia: History

-After the region fell under the reign of the Sasanian Empire in the early third century, many of the inhabitants in Eastern Arabia were introduced to Christianity following the eastward dispersal of the religion by Mesopotamian Christians.
+After the region fell under the reign of the Sasanian Empire in the early third century, many of the inhabitants in Eastern Arabia were introduced to Eastern Christianity following the eastward dispersal of the religion by Mesopotamian Christians.
 However, it was not until the fourth century that Christianity gained popularity in the region.
 This was, in large part, due to the arrival of Christians who faced persecution in Iraq and Iran under the reign of Shapur II starting in 339.
 Another factor in the growing influence of Christianity was the migration of Christian traders to the region who were looking to capitalize on the well-established pearl trade.

 A sizable Christian presence in Eastern Arabia soon emerged thereafter.
 The monk Jonah alludes to the presence of a monastery on the Black Islands, in the southern portion of Beth Qatraye, built between 343 and 346 by a monk named Mar Zadoe.
 Furthermore, the Chronicle of Seert mentions a monk named 'Abdisho who Christianized the locals of Ramath, an island located between Kuwait and Qatar, and built a monastery there sometime between 363 and 371.
-Nestorian records attest to a consistent Christian presence in the region between the fifth and seventh centuries, as evidenced by the regular attendance of synods by local bishops.
+Church of the East records attest to a consistent Christian presence in the region between the fifth and seventh centuries, as evidenced by the regular attendance of synods by local bishops.

-The Christian population consisted mainly of Syriac and Persian speakers, while the remainder consisted primarily of Arabic-speakers deriving from the Abd al-Qays tribe.
+The Christian population consisted mainly of Syriac and Middle Persian speakers, while the remainder consisted primarily of Arabic-speakers deriving from the Abd al-Qays tribe.
 Communities often competed over the construction of churches and parishes.
 In addition to facilitating the celebration of festive occasions, monasteries were also famous for their vineyards and were often visited for wine tasting.
 Churches also typically provided basic services such as schooling and healthcare.

-According to Islamic tradition, in 628, Muhammad sent a Muslim envoy named Al-Ala'a Al-Hadrami to Munzir ibn Sawa, a ruler in Eastern Arabia, requesting that he and his people accept Islam.
+According to Muslim tradition, Muhammad sent a Muslim envoy named Al-Ala'a Al-Hadrami to Munzir ibn Sawa Al-Tamimi, a ruler in Eastern Arabia, in 628, requesting that he and his people accept Islam.
 Most of the Pagan practitioners converted to Islam shortly thereafter.
 However, the monotheistic population, who consisted of Jews and Zoroastrians in addition to Christians, did not instantaneously convert.
 Instead, many chose to pay the jizya, a tax for non-Muslims.

 Christianity abated in the region sometime around the ninth century.